lavanet/lava/Readme.md

 ```

 ### Building only a specific binary
-It is possible to also build only one binary, for example `lavad` only.
+It is possible to also build only one binary, for example `lavad` only:
 ```bash
 LAVA_BINARY=lavad make install
 ```

-Learn more about installing the binaries on our [docs](https://docs.lavanet.xyz/install-lava).
-Or check out the latest [release](https://github.com/lavanet/lava/releases) for precompiled binaries.
+(🪧) Learn more about installing the binaries on our [docs](https://docs.lavanet.xyz/install-lava), or check out the latest [release](https://github.com/lavanet/lava/releases) for precompiled binaries.

 ### Add `lavad` autocomplete